JoseDeFreitas/wikipedia-edits-chart/README.md

 ### List of examples

-- See the contributions from Jimbo Wales in the English Wikipedia in 2020:
+- See the edits from Jimbo Wales in the English Wikipedia in 2020:
     - [website]/Jimbo Wales?language=en&year=2020
 - See the edits from Jimbo Wales in the English Wikipedia in 2022 in dark mode:
     - [website]/Jimbo Wales?language=en&year=2020&appearance=dark

 ## Remarks

 [^1]: Wikipedia is available in [many languages](https://meta.wikimedia.org/wiki/List_of_Wikipedias).
-Wikimedia uses a combination of standards to define the code languages.
-Here is a [list of code languages](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for you to know.
+Wikimedia uses a combination of standards to define the language codes.
+Here is a [list of language codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for you to know.
 [^2]: The default value is "light".
 You can specify it explicitly or leave it.
 If you want the dark mode, you need to specify it explicitly.